Domintell/ha_domintell/README.md

   - **Example:** If the installation does not have a DNET02 and the push button module is a legacy module, it is not possible to distinguish between a long press and a short press.
 Only device event "push" is usable.
 - **Thermostat:** For legacy modules, the status update may occur in two steps.
 - **DFAN01:** Changing mode or speed has no effect.
 This module is driven by a sensor and its temperature profile.
+- **DGQG01:** Compatibility with masters DGQG01 in conjunction with the DNET01 module is not longer guaranteed.

 ## Troubleshooting